cthulhuscode/professional_state_management-course/README.md

 2. Lifecycle methods in Class Components
 3. Lifecycle methods compared to Hooks
 4. Independent, Compound and Derived states
-5. Imperative, Semi-declarative and declarative code in React
+5. Imperative, Semi-declarative and Declarative code in React
 6. useReducer